Major enrichments for the “All Cosmic Bodies” poster

 Thanks to the Earth Sciences Library at the University of California, Berkeley.

-Still indispensable despite some aging: the 6 Centennial Field Guides of the Geological Society of America, Decade of North American Geology, 1980s.
+Still indispensable despite aging: the 6 Centennial Field Guides of the Geological Society of America, Decade of North American Geology, 1980s.

 Wikipedia has conscientiously improved its science entries.
 For this project, it seems to be almost always right, though very uneven.
 Please improve articles within your expertise and Wikipedia’s standards.